Global Energy Monitor

 • Mothballed: Plant iron and steelmaking has been idled such that it cannot be brought into operation immediately, but is not closed.

-• Closed: Plant has ceased operations and no longer has ability to produce iron and/or steel.
+• Retired: Plant has ceased operations and no longer has the ability to produce iron and/or steel.

 I’ve zoomed in, but don’t see an iron or steel plant.
 Why?